Wasp Barcode Technologies: The Barcode Solution People

 1) Don’t interrupt them

 The No. 1 mistake that small business owners make when they’ve got an enraged customer is that they try to jump in and fix the problem immediately.
 Sure, logically, that’s the right thing to do, but if you’ve got somebody who’s shaking mad, their top priority is actually to vent.
 Unfortunately, when they first walk in the store, they don’t really even want to solve the problem.
 They want to be heard.
 Your job as the owner (or the manager) is to let them do that until they’ve vented enough to take a breath.
-[Tweet "How you manage an irate customer can have long-term consequences for your business. "] This doesn’t mean they have license to verbally, much less physically, abuse or threaten staff, but do give them enough space to say what happened and why they’re angry.
+This doesn’t mean they have license to verbally, much less physically, abuse or threaten staff, but do give them enough space to say what happened and why they’re angry.
 If you jump in and try to cut off their initial blast of anger, your communication will go nowhere.
 This is especially true if you are dealing with them over the phone.
 Despite their white-hot rage, your job is to try to help them, and you’re not going to get very far with helping them until they’ve vented.
 Sit back and listen.
 Don’t ask them to calm down, either.
 The odds are high they’ll only be insulted by that.
 This clip from Generic Theater shows a great listener.

 Great Listener with an Angry Customer